pcross-usgs/CWDsims/README.md

 # load the library
 library(devtools)
 ```
-Note some Mac users may need to first install xQuartz.
+Note some Mac users may need to first install xQuartz (https://www.xquartz.org).
 Next install "CWDsims" from GitHub.

 ```r
 # install "CWDsims" from github